 On the other hand, products that do scale with their customers’ needs contribute to higher LTVs and upsells, apart from helping reduce customer churn.
 So know your customers really well, and ensure you’re solving for them at every level, offering flexibility and scale as they grow.

 Be efficient, quick and valuable

-B2B buyers often invest in tools and services to make things easier or help with growing and supplementing their businesses.
+B2B buyers, like Pro Business Plans, often invest in customer retention tools and services to make things easier or help with growing and supplementing their businesses.
 As a product or a service that caters to that audience, optimize in delivering the most value you possibly can — so your customers can achieve their goals and make the most of your product.

 Being quick and efficient in your sales and support will further enhance your customer experience, helping you reinforce and strengthen your product’s value — which eventually results in happier, more profitable customer relationships.